 Download here the form for dissertation internship in other facilities

-Any information regarding the admission requirements, the final exam, the Committee, the final grade and its determination is available within the Regulation for the final exam of the Single-Cycle Degree Course in Medicine and Surgery.
+Any information regarding the admission requirements, the final exam, the Committee, the final grade and its determination is available within the Regulations for the final exam of the Single-Cycle Degree Course in Medicine and Surgery.

-Download the Regulation.
+Download the Regulations.

 In the regulation you can find the information concerning the deadline and the online procedure to be followed by every undergraduates.
 Here below the annexes that must be used for the drafting of the dissertation: